 Seneca-Iroquois National Museum (Chautauqua-Allegheny)

 From distinct collections and guest speakers to memorable exhibits and special events, the Seneca-Iroquois National Museum, located in the new Onöhsagwë:de’ Cultural Center in Salamanca, proudly showcases Seneca-Iroquois culture.
 Experience a traditional lifestyle as you wander through an authentic Seneca log cabin, learning the importance of lacrosse as a “medicine game” in the All the Medicines exhibit.
-In addition to the ongoing exhibits and collections, the museum hosts a fall weekly speaker series through November and is hosting a Winter Art Market in partnership with the Tri-County Arts Council on November 23 and 24 featuring work from regional artists.
-Interested in purchasing a carefully crafted work of art?
 Beadwork, basketry, pottery, and corn husk items are just some of the pieces available at the museum’s new online store.
-The museum is open Friday–Sunday 9 am–5 pm and Tuesday–Thursday 9 am–8 pm; Salamanca; Admission is $9.50 for adults; $6 for veterans, seniors, and college students; $5.25 for children; Children six and under are free.
+The museum is open Monday - Friday 10 am–4:30 pm; Salamanca; Admission is $9.50 for adults; $6 for veterans, seniors, and college students; $5.25 for children; Children six and under are free.

 Iroquois Indian Museum (Central New York)

 Honor Iroquois history and culture through art at the Iroquois Indian Museum in Howes Cave.
 The museum, built to resemble an Iroquois elm bark longhouse, is an engaging center for learning for all ages.
-At the children’s area, youngsters can participate in interactive exhibits, including an extension of this year’s feature exhibition, Treasured Traditions: A Statement of Place.
-Through November, check out the Women of Influence: Each Block a Story exhibition featuring an “honoring” quilt made by more than 40 Native women.
-Each woman dedicated a block of the quilt to a woman who has positively impacted their life—hear their stories and admire their beautiful handiwork.
+At the children’s area, youngsters can participate in interactive exhibits, including an extension of this year’s feature exhibition, Identity/Identify.
 After exploring indoors, head outside to the 45-acre Nature Park with trails, wildlife, and two 19th-century log homes.
 For social dancing, storytelling, and performing arts, visit the museum’s outdoor amphitheater.
-The museum is open Thursday–Sunday in November and closed December through March; Howe Caves; Admission is $8 for adults; $6.50 for seniors age 62 and older; $6.50 for students age 13–17; $5 for children age 5–12; Children five and under are free.
+The museum is open Tuesday–Sunday in November and closed December through March; Howe Caves; Admission is $8 for adults; $6.50 for seniors age 62 and older; $6.50 for students age 13–17; $5 for children age 5–12; Children five and under are free.

 National Museum of the American Indian (New York City)

 Showcasing the important work and traditions of Native Americans, the National Museum of the American Indian, a Smithsonian museum, is located within the stately Alexander Hamilton US Custom House in Manhattan.
 See how the work of 10 contemporary artists was influenced by their heritage at the ongoing Ancestral Connections exhibition.
 Find fun in the imagiNATIONS Activity Center where you can participate in hands-on activities, like balancing in a kayak or using Mayan Math.
-In recognition of Native American Heritage Month, the National Museum of the American Indian is hosting various events, including Taíno Culture and Identity Gallery demonstrations on November 6 and 9, as well as a performance by Pamyua on November 9.
-Head to the museum on November 16 for the opening of Stretching the Canvas: Eight Decades of Native Painting, an exhibition that includes paintings from 30 unique artists.
-The museum is open daily 10 am–5 pm, Thursdays until 8 pm; Manhattan; Admission is free.
+Opening October 25, 2021, Native New York encompasses 12 places in present-day New York, introducing visitors to the Native nations that call the region home.
+Stretching from Long Island through New York City and on toward Niagara Falls, it covers pre–Revolutionary War exchanges through contemporary events.
+The museum is open Monday - Friday 11am-4pm; Manhattan; Admission is free.

 Fenimore Art Museum (Central New York)